Already a DIA Member? Sign in. Not a member? Join.

 Speaker(s)

-Takahiro Hoshino, PhD
+Takahiro Hoshino, PHD

 Causal Effect Estimation in Observational Studies: Application of Missing Data Framework and Propensity Score Methods

-Hiraku Kumamaru, DrSc, MD
+Hiraku Kumamaru, DRSC, MD

 Use of High Dimensional Propensity Score Approach in Claims-Based Pharmacoepidemiology Studies

-Kunihiko Takahashi, PhD
+Kunihiko Takahashi, PHD

 Spatial Epidemiology: Risk Assessment of Spatio-Temporal Events